-At a panel on public policy, the Gonski Review, raising the status of teaching and creating a more ‘fit for purpose’ education system were all topics covered throughout the evening.
-The panel was hosted by Teach For Australia alum Jared Dyson (Cohort 2015) and included Lisa Rodgers, CEO of AITSL and Dr. Peter Goss, School Education Program Director at the Grattan Institute.
+Teach For Australia (TFA) Associates and education leaders gathered this month to discuss public policy, the Gonski Review, raising the status of teaching and creating a more ‘fit for purpose’ education system.
+The panel was hosted by TFA Alum Jared Dyson (Cohort 2015) and included Lisa Rodgers, CEO of AITSL and Dr. Peter Goss, School Education Program Director at the Grattan Institute.
 Live tweets throughout the night allowed the Teach For Australia online community to join the conversation in real-time, with the opportunity to ask questions.

 — Teach For Australia (@TeachForAU) December 14, 2017